xfire/growl/README.markdown

     ---

-all data defined in this header will be attached to the corresponding object and can so accessed in your template code. an example in [jinja2][jinja2] may look like
+all data defined in this header will be attached to the corresponding object and can be accessed in your template code. an example in [jinja2][jinja2] may look like

     <ul>